 10 Creative STEAM Classroom Project Ideas for the Holidays

-If you’re in the market for project ideas to bring to your classroom that celebrate the holiday season using science, tech, engineering, arts, and math, this is your list.
+If you’re in the market for project ideas to bring to your classroom that celebrate the holiday season using STEAM (science, tech, engineering, arts, and math), this is your list.
 Below you’ll find projects that are perfect for students in elementary school, middle school, and even high school; volumetric decorations, anyone?

 Who says fractions can’t be festive?
 Check out this STEAM project that combines math and art.